‘He can’t move at all’: A Gaza mother’s agony over baby with polio

 The mother of the first child with polio in Gaza in 25 years says displacement led to her son’s illness and paralysis.

-Deir el-Balah, Gaza – Inside a tent near az-Zawayda town in central Gaza, 35-year-old Nevin Abu al-Jidyan sat on the floor next to her youngest child, Abdul Rahman, who lay in a plastic baby seat.
+Al-Zawayda, Gaza – Inside a tent near al-Zawayda town in central Gaza, 35-year-old Nevin Abu al-Jidyan sat on the floor next to her youngest child, Abdul Rahman, who lay in a plastic baby seat.

 She looked pale as she gently touched his face, and fanned him with a piece of cardboard.